 *For each of these programs, the entire graduate course of study must be completed.
 Students who are interested in the BA/MA Program are encouraged to meet with the BA/MA Director early in their academic career.

 To be eligible for admission, students must complete 60 credits (including the college general education requirements) and have earned a 3.5 or better grade point average (GPA).
 This is a minimum requirement for eligibility and does not guarantee acceptance into the program.

-Applicants must also submit a personal statement indicating why they are seeking admission, a recommendation from a faculty member, and a writing sample that is representative of their research/writing skills.
+Applicants must also submit a personal statement indicating why they are seeking admission, recommendations from faculty members, and a writing sample that is representative of their research/writing skills.
 Applications are reviewed each fall for spring admission and each spring for fall admission.
 Transfer students must first establish the 3.5 GPA, for one semester (12 credits) at John Jay College, prior to applying to the BA/MA Program.
 However, students transferring from colleges with an articulation agreement with John Jay College will be considered for admission to the BA/MA Program based on their GPA at the home college.

 Students are required to maintain the 3.5 GPA to remain in the BA/MA Program.
 Students whose GPAs fall below the 3.5 level will not be able to receive the graduate degree even if they have completed sufficient credits.

 BS in Criminal Justice

 BS in Criminal Justice Management